soheilon21-a11y/soheilon21-a11y/README.md

 📫 **How to reach me:** [https://www.linkedin.com/in/soheil-onsori-72296113b]

 ---
-**Background:** Years of experience in legal practice and operational management, now applying that domain knowledge to build AI tools that solve real legal problems.
+**Background:** Years of experience in legal practice and operational management, now leveraging that domain knowledge to build practical AI solutions for LegalTech.